Henri Nouwen: Sexuality

 Nouwen struggled with his sexuality, which may have contributed to his feelings of self-doubt.
-Although this struggle was known by those close to him, Nouwen never publicly identified himself as homosexual despite acknowledging the matter in discussions with friends and alluding to a personal struggle in his private journals.
+Although this struggle was known by those close to him, Nouwen never publicly identified himself as homosexual.
 In his book The Return of the Prodigal Son, Nouwen describes a friendship that had him under a spell, did him no good and when it finally collapsed left him in a depressive mood and in search of self-esteem and acceptance by others.

 Biographer Michael Ford referenced these instances in the biography Wounded Prophet, which was published after Nouwen's death.
-Ford suggests that Nouwen only became fully comfortable with his sexual orientation in the last few years of his life, and that Nouwen's depression was caused, in part, by the conflict between his priestly vows of celibacy and the sense of loneliness and longing for intimacy that he experienced.
-"This took an enormous emotional, spiritual and physical toll on his life and may have contributed to his early death."
-While his struggle to reconcile his priestly vows of chastity with his human desire for physical and emotional intimacy appears in his writings, there is no evidence that Nouwen ever broke his vow of celibacy.
+Ford suggests that Nouwen only became fully comfortable with his sexual orientation in the last few years of his life, and that Nouwen's depression was caused, in part, by the conflict between his priestly promise of celibacy and the sense of loneliness and longing for intimacy that he experienced.
+Ford writes that it took an "enormous emotional, spiritual and physical toll on his life and may have contributed to his early death."
+While his struggle to reconcile his priestly vows of chastity with his human desire for physical and emotional intimacy appears in his writings, there is no evidence that Nouwen ever broke his promise of celibacy.